Berserk Button: When he returns to Pride Rock after Scar turns it into a barren landscape, he snaps when he sees Scar striking his mom.

 Berserk Button: Mentioning how much better of a king Mufasa was than him, probably because he knows it's true.
 He can't stand hearing Mufasa's name, to the point that he makes a law against saying it.

-Bigger Bad: Of the sequel, since the primary villains there are his sympathizers wanting revenge.
-In 1 1/2 as well, where the main conflict is essentially the same of the first movie, but because they're telling from Timon and Pumbaa's point of view, the primary villains are the Hyenas, and Scar's machinations serve only as the background.
+Bigger Bad: In 1 1/2, where the main conflict is essentially the same of the first movie, but because they're telling from Timon and Pumbaa's point of view, the primary villains are the Hyenas, and Scar's machinations serve only as the background.